 When speaking about feeding, a high-quality diet with all-natural ingredients should be prioritized.
 Avoiding products that contain a high level of preservatives, fillers, animal by-products or any other very unhealthy ingredient that could have a negative effect on your Boxer is important.
 When it comes to general health, Boxers tend to be naturally healthy, especially is every instruction mentioned before has been met.
 However, like all breeds, Boxers can be prone to a few health conditions.
 Firstly, you should expect to see health clearances for hip dysplasia, elbow dysplasia and hypothyroidism.

 Was this article interesting?
 Want to know more about the Boxer breed?
-Don’t forget to download or My Boxers extension your additional pictures and facts.
+Download or My Boxers extension your additional pictures and facts.